-Catching horses can be a lot of fun but at the beginning of the game, it can be frustrating too.
+Catching horses can be a lot of fun but at when you are just learning how to play, it can be frustrating too.
 There are two ways to do it.
 You can use a lasso, obtainable for the low, low cost of 10 Essence, or you can craft Treats and catch them that way.

 Using a Lasso:

 If you are using a Lasso, it helps to start while you are about as close to the wild horse as you can get before it starts running away.
 Approach slowly until you see the horse’s head come up, then stop.
 Most horses, except for the most skittish ones, will hold still at that distance, and it varies from horse to horse.
 When you are just beginning, it’s often best to try positioning yourself so that the horse’s head is pointed to the left and you are square with it, like this:

 Then, you can stay in first person view, or zoom out with your scroll wheel so that you can see what the lasso is doing.
 At this distance you should only need two to three swings.
 Aim for the head, and release the lasso just before it’s on the mark.
 This will get easier and easier with practice.
 You can also try this on floating Essence, that’s a great way to practice pinpoint rope work.

 If you’re thoroughly frustrated with the lasso, or just want another way to catch wild horses, it’s time to craft Treats.
 Most of the gatherables in Horse Isle have different flavor categories.
 You can start by picking a bunch of berries, fruit, grasses, grains, etcetera.
 Then head to a club house (the tall, round building in every club town) or to your own house if you have one.
 Click on the building and “craft treats” comes up as an option.